Ascend/samples/cplusplus/level2_simple_inference/1_classification/vpc_jpeg_resnet50_imagenet_classification/README.md

         Replace  **../../../src**  with the actual directory of  **CMakeLists.txt**.

-        -   If the development environment and operating environment have the same OS architecture, run the following commands to perform compilation.
+        -   If the operating system architecture of the  development environment is the same as that of the running environment, run the following commands to perform compilation.

             ```
             cd build/intermediates/host
             cmake ../../../src -DCMAKE_CXX_COMPILER=g++ -DCMAKE_SKIP_RPATH=TRUE
             ```

-        -   If development environment and operating environment have different OS architectures, run the following commands to perform cross compilation.
+        -   If the operating system architecture of the  development environment is different from that of the running environment, run the following commands to perform cross compilation.

+            For example, if the development environment is x86 and the running environment is AArch64, run the following command:
             ```
             cd build/intermediates/host
             cmake ../../../src -DCMAKE_CXX_COMPILER=aarch64-linux-gnu-g++ -DCMAKE_SKIP_RPATH=TRUE